joranE/squr/README.md

 more than 1000 elements.

 ## Who is squr for?
-squr uses `DBI::sqlInterpolate` to parse values, but also allows for arbitrary string manipulation of SQL queries via `sq_replace`, and interpolating values is not as secure as using each database's parameterized query functionality.
+squr uses `DBI::sqlInterpolate` and `DBI::dbQuoteString` to parse values, but also allows for arbitrary string manipulation of SQL queries via `sq_replace`.
+Interpolating values is not as secure as using each database's parameterized query functionality.

 Because of this, squr is aimed at users for whom SQL injection attacks are a fairly low concern.
 This may include situations like,